 As your child becomes more active with sports or leisure undertakings like biking, skateboarding or snowboarding, it’s a good idea to encourage them wear a mouthguard whenever they wear a helmet.
 While it may feel funny at first, mouthguards can protect their teeth from getting broken or knocked out.
 They also cushion blows that would otherwise cause injuries to the lips, face and even jaw fractures.

-Dr. West, Dr. Wilk and entire the staff of Jenkintown Dental Medicine can provide instruction and direction to you on delivering the proper care and prevention for Children’s dental needs in Montgomery County.
+Our dentists, Dr. Wilk and entire the staff of Jenkintown Dental Medicine can provide instruction and direction to you on delivering the proper care and prevention for Children’s dental needs in Montgomery County.
 Our focus is on total prevention and early appropriate treatment.
 We understand the importance of building trust from an early age.
 Our Jenkintown Children’s Dentist practice proudly serves Abington, Ambler, Cheltenham, Hatboro, Horsham Jenkintown, North Wales, Montgomeryville, Lansdale, Upper and Lower Gwynedd, and the surrounding areas in Bucks County including Warrington, Chalfont, New Britain, Doylestown, and Colmar.
 Call your Children’s Dentist at Jenkintown Dental today at 215-885-6565.